Google Fusion Tables

-Google Fusion Tables is a service for data management, integration and collaboration.

-You can easily upload data sets from CSV, KML and spreadsheets, and visualize the data using a variety of tools.
-Users can merge data from multiple tables and conduct detailed discussions about the data (on rows, columns and even cells).
-You can easily visualize large data sets on Google Maps and embed visualizations on other web pages.

-Developers can use our API to build applications over Fusion Tables.

 Google closed Fusion Tables on 3 December 2019.

 Features

 Fusion Tables accepted a data file structured as a simple database table, typically a .csv but also other delimiters.
 It also imported KML, reading each KML placemark or geospatial object into its own row.
 Fusion Tables files were private, unlisted or public, as specified by the user and followed the convention established by other Google Docs apps.
 Files were then listed and searchable in the user's Google Drive.

 The size of uploaded data set was limited to 250 MB per file with a total limit of 1 GB per user.
 An API allowed data to be ingested automatically.
 Visualizations were also embeddable into other web pages to support static or live-updating data within publications.

 Structured Data Search, Publication and Reuse

 search

 The 'New file' flow also supported searching on existing published tables, encouraging people to reuse and build on existing data before creating new data or making a new copy of the same data.
 The 'live update' nature of a re-used table could be an advantage to the user where data sets might be receive corrections or be regularly updated.